The Umbrella Academy (TV series): Plot summary

 The Umbrella Academy is set in a universe where 43 women around the world gave birth simultaneously at noon on October 1, 1989, although none had shown any sign of pregnancy until labor began.
 Seven of the children are adopted by eccentric billionaire Sir Reginald Hargreeves and turned into a superhero team that he calls "The Umbrella Academy."
 Hargreeves gives the children numbers rather than names, but their robot-mother, Grace, later names six of them: Luther, Diego, Allison, Klaus, Ben, and Vanya.
 (Note: In the third season, the character was renamed to Viktor, following the actor Elliot Page's transition.)
 Reginald puts six of the children to work fighting crime but keeps Vanya apart from her siblings' activities, claiming she demonstrates no powers of her own.

-The first season is set in the present day, where Luther is part ape and has lived on the Moon for four years, Allison is a famous actress, Vanya is a violinist, Klaus has a drug addiction, Five disappeared sixteen years earlier, Ben, now deceased, is a ghost able to converse only with Klaus, and Diego has become a vigilante.
+The first season is set in the present day, where Luther is part ape and has lived on the Moon for four years; Allison is a famous actress; Vanya is a violinist; Klaus has a drug addiction; Five disappeared seventeen years earlier; Ben, now deceased, is a ghost able to converse only with Klaus; Diego has become a vigilante.
 The estranged siblings learn that Reginald has died and gather for his funeral.
 Five returns from the future, revealing that a global apocalypse is imminent, but is chased by time-travelling Commission operatives Hazel and Cha-Cha.
 The reunited siblings try to uncover the secrets behind Reginald Hargreeves' life, and their dysfunctional relationships are strained.
 They band together to try to prevent the impending apocalypse.